 Preaching a New Earth: Climate and Creation

 Be inspired by God’s Word proclaimed by some of the nation’s finest ministers and teachers.
 Experience the fellowship of hundreds of preachers.
 Learn and worship in an atmosphere that is dynamic, friendly, nurturing, and prophetic.
 Come renew, refresh, and recharge your spirit.
-Come and tap into God’s moral imagination for the sake of the world God loves.

 Join us May 18-22, 2020, in Atlanta, Georgia for the 28th Festival of Homiletics.